Skip to content

 Key Points

-- Vibrant Body Company offers Certified Clean activewear that supports your body’s health without sacrificing comfort or performance.
-The Sweat Smart line is designed for movement, lymphatic flow, and peace of mind; made with fabrics tested to be free from harmful levels of chemicals.
+• Vibrant Body Company offers Certified Clean activewear that supports your body’s health without sacrificing comfort or performance.
+The Sweat Smart line is Designed without rigid underwires for comfort and mobility; made with fabrics tested to be free from harmful levels of chemicals.

 When Performance Comes At A Price: The Risks In Athletic Wear